Heading to EDC this year? If you’re attending this iconic electronic dance music festival, congratulations–you’re in for an unforgettable experience!

 I’ve gone to enough music festival camping experiences in my life to tell you that you probably won’t be eating too many greens at EDC.
 Don’t let that stop you from getting the proper nutrients!

-I’d recommend bringing Amazing Grass’ Greens Superfood Blend or Nutra Champ’s Super Greens Powder Premium Superfood to make sure you get the nutrition you need while camping and partying.
+I’d recommend bringing Amazing Grass’ Greens Superfood Blend (powder smoothie form) or Amen Veggies (capsule form, which combines over 10 vegetables, herbal, and mushroom extracts) to make sure you get the nutrition you need while camping and partying.

 34. Massage ball